 By golly it’s August already!!
 Summer is almost over though it’s so sweltering hot here in Minnesota that makes me want some Autumn weather!
 I am looking forward to fewer blockbuster movies and more prestige, award-worthy dramas.
-I am still bummed that I missed applying for TIFF press coverage, though I’m not sure I can actually travel to Toronto anyway.
+I am still bummed that I missed applying for TIFF press coverage, though I’m not sure I could actually travel to Toronto anyway.
 I sure hope film festivals haven’t abandoned virtual screenings completely now that Covid seems to be more manageable.

 In any case, here are what I watched last month:

 My hubby loves watching America’s Got Talent so that’s when I first saw Grace VanderWaal when she was a pre-teen.
 I never watched the first movie as I didn’t even know it existed.
 This movie follows Stargirl, yep that’s her actual name, and her costume-designer mother Ana (Judy Greer), who relocates to L.A. when she’s hired to do a movie.

 Obviously, there is some singing involved given Grace’s musical background, boasting gorgeous singing and hummable songs.
 The tentative romance between Grace and her neighbor Evan (Elijah Richardson) is wholesome and sweet.
 Grace might not be the most skilled actress but she more than makes up for it in charm and well, grace.
 It’s a pleasant surprise to see Emma Thurman as a former singer who’s left the music scene to become a producer.
 A cute and frothy movie about following one’s dreams that’s pleasant to watch for the whole family.